 Population and Conservation Status

-- Poaching for their fur and as pets.
+- Poaching for fur and illegal pet trade

 Where to See Red Pandas in India